England-North Yorkshire Flag

 North Yorkshire Coat of Arms

 Gotta love the Yorkshire Dales.
 Problem is, everybody else in the North does especially when the sun's out.
-This place can get packed as evidenced by the size of the car park that could serve Leeds-Bradford Airport.
+This place can get packed as evidenced by the size of the car park, which could serve Leeds-Bradford Airport.

 It's mostly overflow and if you're here for any amount of time, that'll be £5 to get bogged down in a field, then?